rpatterson/iiswsgi/README.rst

 This is not intrinsically related to the `distutils`_ commands and can be used independently of them if a project should need to.

+IIS' implementation of the FastCGI protocol is not fully compliant.
+Most significantly, what is passed in on `STDIN_FILENO`_ is not a handle to an open socket but rather to a `Windows named pipe`_.
+This names pipe does not support socket-like behavior, at least under Python.
+As such, the ``egg:iiswsgi#iis`` gateway extends `flup's WSGI to FCGI gateway`_ to support using ``STDIN_FILENO`` opened twice, once each approximating the ``recv`` and ``send`` end of a socket as is specified in FastCGI.

 Build MSDeploy Package
 ----------------------